wmedrano/fizz/site/roadmap.md

 # Roadmap

 Fizz aims to deliver on **simpilicity** and **Zig integration**.
-This means the following biases:
+This means the following tradeoffs may happen:

 - Simplicity over expressiveness.
+- Simplicity over performance.
+  - Fizz aims to be about as performant as Python.
 - Ease of Zig build over porting to C/C++/Rust/...
-- Simplicity over performant.
-  - Fizz aims to be about as fast as Python.

 # Releases